-INDIANAPOLIS -- New Jaguars general manager David Caldwell has repeatedly spoken well of the roster he inherited even though it collectively managed a 2-14 record in 2012.
+INDIANAPOLIS -- New Jaguars general manager David Caldwell has repeatedly spoken well of the roster he inherited, despite the fact it collectively managed a 2-14 record in 2012.

 But the man who hired him, Shad Khan, has spoken of expectations or a view of the team that were delusional under the previous regime.

-As Caldwell spoke at the NFL scouting combine today, I was curious whether he could square that seeming contradiction for me.
+As Caldwell spoke at the NFL scouting combine today, I was curious if he could square that seeming contradiction for me.

 “I think the delusional part came with the amount of money that they spent in free agency last year and thinking they were one or two pieces away,” Caldwell said.
 “And then to come right back and manage only a 2-14 season.